q0j0p/food/README.md

 <p>
 There is no shortage of information pertaining to health in our digital age, yet it is apparent that the implicit value proposition of technology-- that it serves to improve our lives-- is not fully realized in the information age.
 In America, in spite of greater knowledge and exorbitant expenditures in healthcare, statistical evidence reveals that the returns are not evident in the general population.
 Rather, as a population, we make voluntary choices that make us less healthy.
 Numerous reasons exist for this epidemic, but to the extent that this is a data science problem, we must devise better data science tools to address the problem.

 The USDA and DHHS have conducted surveys on "What We Eat in America (WWEIA surveys) as well as analyses on nutrient compositions of foods consumed.
-In addition, they have established dietary guidelines
+In addition, they are mandated to establish and publish dietary guidelines every five years ([ref](https://health.gov/dietaryguidelines/2015/guidelines/executive-summary/))

 ## Documentation
 * [Project proposal](https://docs.google.com/document/d/1fyTX7zHu0Tg92daD9yG4MbEVNJWpAo9V0dDwW1b2xGA/edit?usp=sharing) morphing into project report